gfngfn/Sesterl/README.md

 Contrary to its name, Sesterl has not supported session types yet; it only checks the type of messages every process can receive, and has type-level distinction between pure calculations and concurrent computations by a kind of monads \[Fowler 2019\].

-As mentioned below, however, many features as a typed functional language have already been furnished.
+As mentioned in the next section, however, many features as a typed functional language have already been furnished.
+Among them are the following:

+* First-class higher-order functions
+* ADTs and pattern matching
+* The standard *Damas–Milner polymorphism* (i.e. so-called the *let-polymorphism*) and *Hindley–Milner type inference* \[Hindley 1969\]\[Milner 1978\]
+* A module system equipped with functors based on *F-ing modules* \[Rossberg, Russo & Dreyer 2014\]

 ## Features